ScuroGuardiano/MoinCaster/docs/api/README.md

 # API Docs

-> I am too tired to write it in english
+> I am too tired to write it in English so whole this folder will be in Polish, deal with it.

 > Póki co wszystko testowane na koncie gościa!